 Implementing throughput is the main reason for eliminating or reducing bottlenecks or constraints.
 One should have a parallel knowledge of the theory of constraint (ToC) while dealing with throughput.

 Theory of Constraints (TOC)

-ToC is focused on the what is limiting factors in the whole process and what can be done to eliminate this or reduce this.
+ToC focuses on the what are limiting factors in the whole process and what steps can help to eliminate or reduce this.
 The current constraint is the priority of the theory of constraints.

 ToC suggests a five-step process to remove the constraint or ‘bottleneck:

 - Make a plan to exploit the constraint

 - Subordinate non-constraints

 The above steps will help the organization to improve the production process based on the identified constraints continuously.
 TA helps in measuring the weak link.
 So, TA makes management’s decision-making simpler and understandable even to a person with no accounting knowledge.